jboludae/GettingAndCleaningDataProject/README.md

  The process works as follows:
  1. We read X_test.txt, y_test.txt, features.txt and subject_test.txt
- 2. We name the columns of X_test.txt using the function we defined with the 560+ features as input.
-We now have "tidy" and descriptive names for X_test
+ 2. We name the columns of X_test.txt using the function we defined with the 560+ features vector as input.
+We now have "tidy" and descriptive names for X_test.
- 3. We add columns for Subject and Activity
+ 3. We add columns specifying Subject and Activity
  4. We repeat step 1, 2 and 3 for the train data
  5. We merge the test and train data using rbind to obtain "merged"
  6. Using the grepl function and the "select" flag created by my f() function,